-To truly understand Montessori, it’s essential to read, read, read and observe, observe, observe.
-While I love and treasure Dr. Montessori’s words, I find that most of her books are a bit overwhelming for many parents who are taking their first steps into the approach.
-Luckily, Montessori parents and educators have written great books that provide a clear explanation of how and why Montessori works.
-Start with a couple of these books and then by all means dive into one of Dr. Montessori’s texts (my favorites for parents are included below).
+While I love and treasure Dr. Montessori’s words, I find that most of her books are a bit overwhelming for many parents who are learning the basics of the approach.
+Luckily, Montessori parents and educators have written great books that clearly explain how and why Montessori works.
+Start with a couple of these books and then by all means dive into one of Dr. Montessori’s texts.

 Montessori Madness: A Parent-to-Parent Argument for Montessori Education by Trevor Eissler

 Trevor is a Montessori parent and writes in a friendly and approachable manner about the main aspects of Montessori and how they help children reach their potential.
-Read an excerpt here!
+It includes information on the Elementary years.

 Understanding Montessori: A Guide for Parents by Maren and Dana Schmidt